-Anaktuvuk Pass is located in Gates of the Arctic National Park and Preserve, between the Anaktuvuk and John rivers in the central Brooks Range.
+Anaktuvuk Pass is located above the Arctic Circle in Gates of the Arctic National Park and Preserve, between the Anaktuvuk and John rivers in the central Brooks Range.

 About Anaktuvuk Pass (Iñupiaq: Naqsraq; Anaqtuuvak)

 Inaccessible by road, this remote village is a Nunamiut Inupiat settlement.
-Wildlife in the area includes caribou, moose, grizzly bears and a variety of birds.
-Residents who depend on subsistence activities, hunt and trap for food and also offer guiding services to visiting hunters.
+Wildlife in the area includes caribou, moose, grizzly bears, and a variety of birds.
+Residents depend on subsistence activities like hunting caribou and trapping for food, and also offer guiding services to visiting hunters.

 Things to do